 - 1. School rules will be enforced at all school dances - 2.
 Once a student or guest enters a school dance they are prohibited from leaving the dance and returning. - 3.
 To be eligible to attend a MHS school dance the guest must be enrolled at a grade level no lower than 7th Grade and no higher than 12th Grade.
 All guests must be registered in the MHS Office. - 4.
 All attendees must be students in good standing. - 5.
-To be eligible to attend the MHS dances, a student must not have committed any physical assaults on students or staff members that school year. at the discretion of administration must not have shown a pattern of disruptive behavior, assaults, or suspensions.
+To be eligible to attend the MHS dances, a student at the discretion of administration must not have shown a pattern of disruptive behavior, assaults, or suspensions.